 Topics of discussion include: “The Process of Divorce”; “Self Image/Self Esteem”; “Dealing with Stress, Anger, Guilt, Blame & Loneliness”; “Forgiveness”; “Fractured Families Can Be Whole”; “Growth after Divorce”; “Single Again—But Still a Parent”; “Children in Blended Families”; “The Declaration of Nullity” (annulment process).
 Transitions is offered twice a year, beginning in September and in February.
 The group size is limited to 20 participants and 4 facilitators.

-Our next program will begin in the Fall of 2017 at the Catholic Pastoral Centre, 120 - 17th Avenue SW.
+Our next program will be held on Wednesdays, beginning September 27, 2017 at the Catholic Pastoral Centre, 120 - 17th Avenue SW.